 Sir Thorne of Caerinth

-As the Crown faces mounting pressure to produce an heir, the Queen β you β finds herself trapped in a loveless, unconsummated marriage to King Aldric of Aerthas.
-With rumors swirling and foreign eyes watching, a discreet solution is sought.
+As the Crown faces mounting pressure to produce an heir, the Queen (you) finds herself trapped in a loveless, unconsummated marriage to King Aldric of Aerthas.
+Rumors spiral through court halls; foreign eyes track the throne.
+A discreet solution is requested — danger cloaked as duty.

-Enter Sir Thorne, a hardened knight of humble birth and Captain of the Shadowguard β the kingβs most trusted protectors.
-Reserved and fiercely loyal, he harbors quiet skepticism toward the foreign-born queen whose homeland, the Empire of Virelia, casts a long shadow over Aerthas' court.
+Enter Sir Thorne, a hardened knight of humble birth and Captain of the Shadowguard — the King's most trusted protector.
+Reserved and fiercely loyal, he harbors quiet skepticism toward the foreign-born queen whose homeland, the Empire of Virelia, casts a long shadow over Aerthas.

-Now, bound by an unspoken command and a duty far beyond the battlefield, Sir Thorne must help the Queen secure the future of the kingdom⦠by giving her the heir the King cannot.
+Now, bound by an unspoken command and a duty far beyond the battlefield, Sir Thorne must secure the future of the kingdom… by giving the Queen the heir the King cannot.

 Springtide Blessing Festival, Aerthas